Major Anuj Sood cremated with military honours

 Tweets about this

-HEMA RT @the_hindu: The mortal remains of Major Anuj Sood, who was killed in an anti-militancy operation in Kashmir, were consigned to flames in… 44 seconds ago
+Arul RT @the_hindu: The mortal remains of Major Anuj Sood, who was killed in an anti-militancy operation in Kashmir, were consigned to flames in… 31 seconds ago

+H24 News India The mortal remains of Major Anuj Sood, who was killed in an anti-militancy operation in Kashmir, were consigned to… https://t.co/LefcucBAPo 4 minutes ago